Bonobolabs/ios-in-app-purchasing-framework/README.md

 Things InAppPurchasing does on top of StoreKit:

 * Loads the prices of your in app purchases in the background.
-* Updates the prices of your in app purchase in the background (in case they change).
+* Updates the prices off your in app purchase in the background (in case they change).
 * Provides a unified interface for fetching a purchase's details and price.
 * Provides a unified interface for observing changes in a purchase's state.
 * Remembers the prices of your purchases so you don't have to.